ultravideo/uvgComm/README.md

 If you are using Kvazzup in your research, please refer to the following [paper](https://ieeexplore.ieee.org/abstract/document/8241673): <br>
 `J. Räsänen, M. Viitanen, J. Vanne, and T. D. Hämäläinen, “Kvazzup: open software for HEVC video calls,” in Proc.
 IEEE Int.
 Symp.
 Multimedia, Taichung, Taiwan, Dec.
 2017. `

-## Known issues

-- The Linux version of Kvazzup has a bug with QCamera which prevents from changing the default resolution.
-- The Opus codec is disabled on Linux until issues with it have been resolved.

 ## Planned features